SEO: What is it and does it REALLY matter?

 It is also important to understand that

 SEO takes time, typically 3-6 months, to see real results.
-The worldwide web is enormous and any changes have to propagate across multiple servers and an enormous amount of data.
+The World Wide Web is enormous and any changes have to propagate across multiple servers and an enormous amount of data.
 Think of it like a huge filing cabinet where 200 million-plus websites are indexed and filed and every change has to be re-filed.
 In short, it is not an instantaneous or easy process, which are the main reasons we recommend getting help!
 This is definitely one of those areas where we encourage you to let us take on these technology challenges we love and excel at while you focus on what YOU love and are passionate about!

 At BizBolster Web Solutions, we offer several SEO packages for small businesses, including the Google Tools Starter package; Basic SEO services; Advanced Local SEO services; Advanced National SEO services; Reputation Management to improve your reviews (another area that impacts SEO); and Google My Business updating services.
 You can find the details for these services at